Past Projects

 -

 The 猎奇重口 Health and Medicine in partnership with the Center, created a 4-part training series to provide thoughtful, tailored support to refine the skills of healthcare preceptors across 猎奇重口’s workforce.
-The series includes 4-asynchronous eLearning modules focused on precepting and supervision, communication, teaming, and provider wellness.
-In addition, the project's goal is to increase preceptors' ability to support new workers in hopes of improving new worker retention and preceptor’s job satisfaction.
+The series included asynchronous eLearning modules focused on precepting and supervision, communication, teaming, and provider wellness.
+The project's goal was to increase preceptors' ability to support new workers in hopes of improving new worker retention and preceptor’s job satisfaction.

 Funder: 猎奇重口-College of Health